alekseyl/nested_select/README.md

 # WIP disclaimer
-I'm currently extracting nested_select functionality from the brest gem, including tests, and minor fixes.
+The gem is under active development now.
+As of version 0.2.0 you are safe to try in your prod console to uncover it's potential, and try in dev/test env.

+Use in prod with caution only if you are properly covered by your CI.

 # Nested select -- 7 times faster and 33 times less RAM on preloading relations with heavy columns!
 nested_select allows to select attributes of relations during preloading process, leading to less RAM and CPU usage.
-Here is a benchmark output for a [gist I've created](https://gist.github.com/alekseyl/5d08782808a29df6813f16965f70228a) to emulate real-life example
+Here is a benchmark output for a [gist I've created](https://gist.github.com/alekseyl/5d08782808a29df6813f16965f70228a) to emulate real-life example: displaying a course with its structure.

+Given:
+- Models are Course, Topic, Lesson.
-Relations has a following structure:
-Course has many topics, each topic has many lessons.
+- Their relations has a following structure: course has_many topics, each topic has_many lessons.
-To display a single course you need its structure, minimum data needed is set of topic and lessons titles and ordering.
+- To display a single course you need its structure, minimum data needed: topic and lessons titles and ordering.

 **Single course**, a real prod set of data used by current UI (~ x33 times less RAM):